Linear algebra and group theory: 2a. Matrix inversion

 We have seen in the previous chapter that most of the interesting maps $f:\mathbb R^N\to\mathbb R^N$ that we know, such as the rotations, symmetries and projections, are linear, and can be written in the following form, with $A\in M_N(\mathbb R)$ being a square matrix:

 In this chapter we develop more general theory for such linear maps.
-We are mostly motivated by the following fundamental result, which has countless concrete applications, and which is actually at the origin of the whole linear algebra theory:
+We will be mostly motivated by the following fundamental result, which has countless concrete applications, and which is actually at the origin of the whole linear algebra theory:

 \begin{theorem} Any linear system of equations

 can be written in matrix form, as follows,

 and when $A$ is invertible, its solution is given by $x=A^{-1}v$. \end{theorem}